Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 God's will in His word.

-Here's the crux of the matter: If you intentionally change what you're saying in a way that consistently connects you with
+Here's the crux of the matter: If you intentionally change what you're saying in a way that consistently connects you with God's

-condition you're in right now.
+you're in right now.
 If you're satisfied with everything you have, that's fine.
 But what if you're not?

-If you're not satisfied, or if you just need to step it up, what if you challenge yourself in the next 6 months to really focus on
+If you're not satisfied, or if you just need to step it up, what if you challenge yourself in the next 6 months to really focus on what

-those around you with the words of your mouth?
+around you with the words of your mouth?
 If you do consistently speak in line with what His Word promises, you will set

 yourself on a track to become what you speak.
 You will create a productive environment and a powerfully effective future.